yegor256/blog/_posts/2015/sep/2015-09-16-how-to-fire-someone-right.md

 If the rules are not clear, you're a bad manager.

+{% quote The firing decision should not be your decision %}

 The firing is unpleasant only when your decision is not supported by the team.
 You feel you're doing something wrong to the person you are firing and to the people who stay on the team.
 You feel it only because you don't have